RenoTxT/TextEditor/README.md

 To try out the Text Editor:

-1. Download the repository or clone it to your local machine.
+1. Download the `Try Application` or clone respos to your local machine.
 2. Navigate to the folder where the `TextEditor.exe` file is located.
 3. Run `TextEditor.exe` to start the application.